vincenttommi/phase-0-pac-1-js-variables/README.md

 ```

 We can make our code a bit more efficient by packaging both initialization steps
-&mdash; declaration and assignment &mdash; in a single line of code:
+— declaration and assignment — in a single line of code:

 ```js
 let pi = 3.14159;